Scientific Name

 When planting a Silk Floss Tree, care should be taken to situate at least 15 feet (4.5 m) away from the eaves to account for growth and well away from foot traffic and play areas due to the thorny trunk.

-Silk Floss Tree care is possible in USDA plant hardiness zone 9 to 11, as saplings are frost sensitive, but mature trees can withstand temperatures to 20 °F (-7 °C) for limited periods.
+Silk Floss Tree care is possible in USDA plant hardiness zones 9 to 11, as saplings are frost sensitive, but mature trees can withstand temperatures of 20 °F (-7 °C) for limited periods.
 Planting a Silk Floss Tree should occur in full sun with consistent moisture in humus-rich, well-drained soils.
-It tolerates some light shade, but flowers best is in full sun.
+It tolerates some light shade but flowers best in full sun.
 Trees with established root systems have some drought tolerance.
 The leaves drop when temperatures sink below 27 °F (-3 °C).

 Care of Silk Floss Tree should include moderate irrigation with a reduction in the winter.
 Transplants are readily available in suitable climate areas, or seeds can be sown from spring to early summer.